awsdocs/amazon-sagemaker-developer-guide/doc_source/lineage-tracking-manual-creation.md

 # Manually Create Tracking Entities<a name="lineage-tracking-manual-creation"></a>

 You can manually create tracking entities for any property\.
-For information on the tracking entities that Amazon SageMaker automatically creates, see [Amazon SageMaker Created Tracking Entities](lineage-tracking-auto-creation.md)\.
+For information on the tracking entities that Amazon SageMaker automatically creates, see [Amazon SageMaker–Created Tracking Entities](lineage-tracking-auto-creation.md)\.

 You can add tags to all entities except associations\.
 Tags are arbitrary key\-value pairs that provide custom information\.
 You can filter or sort a list or search query by tags\.
 For more information, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *AWS General Reference*\.